Left Continue shopping

 Soda and alcohol — increase stomach pressure and irritation.

-Citrus, tomatoes, vinegar, sauces — acidic and likely to trigger symptoms.
+Citrus, tomatoes, vinegar, sauces — acidic and likely to trigger discomfort.

 Fried and fatty meals — slow digestion and stimulate acid production.